-The elimination of discharges from private wastewater treatment facilities and on-lot malfunctions in the Planning Area to surface waters in the Township will have a positive impact on aquatic life.
+The elimination of discharges from the two package wastewater treatment facilities and on-lot malfunctions in the Planning Area to surface waters in the four municipalities will have a positive impact on aquatic life.
 None of the recommendations proposed by this Plan are anticipated to have negative impacts on fish and wildlife.
+The proposed sewers are going along existing roadways, so wildlife impacts are considered to be very minimal.